Admission and Use

 See the architecture and construction information handout for more information.

 The Library does not authenticate or valuate works of art.
 The staff is happy to provide researchers with information and/or materials to allow them to draw their own conclusions.
-The Library usually refers researchers to the professional appraiser and dealer associations listed below.
+The Library refers researchers to the professional appraiser and dealer associations listed below.
 Proceed at your own discretion.

 Art Dealers Association of America